2001 Scottish Open (snooker)

-The 2001 Regal Scottish Open was a professional ranking snooker tournament that took place between 8–15 April 2001 at the AECC in Aberdeen, Scotland.
+The 2001 Scottish Open (officially the 2001 Regal Scottish Open) was a professional ranking snooker tournament that took place between 8–15 April 2001 at the AECC in Aberdeen, Scotland.
 It was the seventh and penultimate ranking event of the 2000/2001 season.

 Peter Ebdon won the title by defeating Ken Doherty 9–7 in the final.
 The defending champion, Ronnie O'Sullivan, was defeated by Mark Davis in the second round.